Nikola Vučević: National team career

 Vučević represented the Montenegro Under-20 team at the FIBA Europe Under-20 Championship.
 He then represented the senior Montenegro national basketball team at FIBA EuroBasket 2011, FIBA EuroBasket 2013 and FIBA EuroBasket 2017.
 He averaged 5.0 points per game and 3.2 rebounds per game in 2011 while backing up Nikola Peković.
 With Peković out of the 2013 tournament, Vučević started for the team and put up 7.0 points per game and 4.0 rebounds per game.

 Vučević represented Montenegro at the 2019 FIBA Basketball World Cup.
-In 5 games, he averaged 14.6 points, 6.4 rebounds, and 1.2 assists, while shooting 47.6% from the field.
+In 5 games, he averaged 14.6 points, 6.4 rebounds and 1.2 assists, while shooting 47.6% from the field.

 Vučević returned to represent Montenegro at the 2023 FIBA Basketball World Cup.
-In 5 games, he averaged 19.8 points, 8.8 rebounds, and 1.2 assists, while shooting 52.7% from the field.
+In 5 games, he averaged 19.8 points, 8.8 rebounds and 1.2 assists, while shooting 52.7% from the field.

+During EuroBasket 2025, Vučević led Montenegro in points, rebounds and blocks, averaging 20.8 points, 11.6 rebounds and 0.8 blocks per game.
+Montenegro, however, failed to advance after recording one win in four games.
+Following the team's elimination, Vučević announced his retirement from international basketball, citing "it's time for a new generation to leave its mark."

 Personal life

-Vučević's father, Borislav Vučević, played professional basketball in Yugoslavia, Switzerland, and Belgium—a 24-year career the highlight of which was being on the KK Bosna roster that won the European Champions Cup in 1979 in addition to several Yugoslavia national team appearances, primarily at the 1983 Mediterranean Games in Casablanca, Morocco and EuroBasket 1985 in West Germany.
+Vučević's father, Borislav Vučević, played professional basketball in Yugoslavia, Switzerland and Belgium—a 24-year career the highlight of which was being on the KK Bosna roster that won the European Champions Cup in 1979 in addition to several Yugoslavia national team appearances, primarily at the 1983 Mediterranean Games in Casablanca, Morocco and EuroBasket 1985 in West Germany.
 Vučević's Serb mother, Ljiljana Kubura, also played basketball professionally as a 6-foot-2 forward for the Sarajevo club Željezničar, as well as for the Yugoslavia women's national team.
-Furthermore, even Nikola's extended family is immersed in professional sports with his paternal uncle Savo having played professional basketball before going into coaching and his aunt Ljiljana Mugoša who played handball professionally.

-In 2016, Vučević married his longtime girlfriend, the sister of former NBA player Aleksandar "Sasha" Pavlović.
+In 2016, Vučević married his longtime girlfriend, Nikoletta, the sister of former NBA player Aleksandar "Sasha" Pavlović.
 The couple have three sons.

 Vučević is an ethnic Serb and a Serbian Orthodox Christian.
 He speaks French, Serbian and English.
 Vučević holds dual citizenship with both Montenegro and Belgium.
-On 2 October 2024, Vučević also became a U.S. citizen.
+On October 2, 2024, Vučević also became a U.S. citizen.

 Vučević is a fan of KK Crvena zvezda, FK Crvena zvezda, Juventus and Olympique Lyonnais.
-On 27 December 2021, he was elected on a five-year term as a member of the Assembly for KK Crvena zvezda.
+On December 27, 2021, he was elected on a five-year term as a member of the Assembly for KK Crvena zvezda.